Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Curvature Geometry of Cosmological Density Fields

 Furthermore, for such a point to be a local maximum, the curvature tensor must be positive definite,

-Therefore, a peak is defined as a point where the gradient vanishes and the curvature is positive in measure space.
+Therefore, a peak is defined as a point where the entropy-gradient field vanishes and the logarithmic curvature is positive in measure space.
 This definition does not depend on a specific probability distribution and holds for general density fields.